Ethical conduct and integrity

 Third-party reputation assessments

-Klabin conducts third-party integrity assessments, background checks and reputation analysis, as well as commercial transaction evaluations, observing the economic sanctions in force in the conduct of its business.
-These procedures seek to identify potential risks, support the Company in business decision making, and ensure compliance with ethical guidelines.
+Klabin conducts integrity assessments, background checks, and reputation analysis of third parties, as well as evaluations of commercial transactions, in compliance with applicable economic sanctions in the conduct of its business.
+These procedures aim to identify potential risks, support the Company in business decision-making, and ensure alignment with ethical guidelines.
+Klabin is committed to continuosly improving and deepening its research parameters in third-party integrity assessments, background checks, and reputation analyses.

 Political party contributions